Anil Ambani thanks elder brother Mukesh as RCom clears Rs 550 cr Ericsson debt

 The statement said RCom has made requisite payment of Rs 550 crore and interest thereon to Ericsson.

-RCom pays Ericcson.
+RCom pays Ericcson

 [Anil Ambani's RCom pays Rs 459 crore to Ericsson, avoids jail]

-Sources close to RCom said the payment was made to Ericsson Monday evening, a day before the four-week deadline set by the Supreme Court to clear dues expires.
+Sources close to RCom said the payment was made to Ericsson on Monday evening, a day before the four-week deadline set by the Supreme Court to clear dues expires.

 An Ericsson spokesperson confirmed that the telecom gear maker had received the full payment from the Reliance Communications (Rs 458.7 crore) on Monday and Rs 118 crore previously.
 The amount paid by RCom also includes interest.